MoebiuZ/OpcodeOne/doc/arch/OpcodeOne_Technical_Documentation.md

 | 00000xxx | 0010 | xxxx         | xxxx         | ****       |

+&nbsp;

+&nbsp;

 *AND*
 ---

 Logical **AND**

-Performs a logical AND between 2 source registers and stores the result in destination register
+Performs a logical AND between 2 source registers and stores the result in destination register.

 	AND %dst, %src1, %src2